Democrats have NOT apologized for Slavery or Jim Crow - 200 Years of Hate and Racism

 against African Americans and their allies.
 While the KKK had a significant presence in the South, it is

-worth mentioning that there were Klan members from different political affiliations, including Democrats,
+worth mentioning that there were Klan members from different geographical locations and were primarily

 Bibliography